Resoult-T/Resoult-T/ReadMe.md

 Hi my name is Tom,
 I'm on my way to become a developer.

-I am currently studying on my own after school, but I plan to go to university soon.
+I am currently studying on my own after work, but I plan to go to university soon.

 I gladly accept suggestions for improvement.